 #4.
 Sandford Parks Lido Dog Swim (Cheltenham, Gloucestershire)

 Also Sandford Park Lido, in Cheltenham, Gloucestershire, started off its dog swim in 2017.
-Sandford Park Lido will be hosting the 2018 edition of the Lido Dog Swim on Saturday 13th and Sunday 14th October 2018 from 10am to 6pm, and there are tickets still available!
+Sandford Park Lido hosted the 2018 edition of the Lido Dog Swim on Saturday 13th and Sunday 14th October 2018.
+The first to announce its 2019 dates, Sandford Parks Lido Dog Swim will be held on 12th and 13th October (more about it here).

 Swimming sessions: Sessions are much shorter than the ones organised at Saltdean Lido (unfortunately) and last 30 minutes each (a bit too short in our opinion).

-Tickets: For the 2018 edition, tickets cost £10 + admin fee and get access for one dog + 2 accompanying humans.
+Tickets: For the 2018 edition, tickets cost £10 + admin fee and get access for one dog + 2 accompanying humans (additional spectators £3).

 Other conditions: minimum one person (+16) per dog, dogs on a lead unless when they are entering water.